Skip to main content

 This will successfully create a new User.

-The same procedure can be followed in creating new Employees, using the Employee Maintenance function in the Maintenance menu.
+The same procedure can be followed to create new Employees using the Employee Maintenance function in the Maintenance menu.

 Employee Maintenance

-Users can be created and edited in the POS using the Employee Maintenance function.
-New or edited user updates are sent to the store, back office, and the estate manager from the POS that this function is being run on.
+Employees can be created and edited in the POS using the Employee Maintenance function.
+New or edited employee updates are sent to the store, back office, and the Estate Manager from the POS that this function is being run on.

 If the privilege is enabled, the user can navigate to the Employee Maintenance function by selecting the Employee Maintenance button in the Maintenance menu.